Hadeweka/Crystal2Day/README.md

 include these features, if they are found in the `lib` directory (for example after installing them as shards together with Crystal2Day).

-NOTE: ImGui currently only works on Windows AND you either need to copy both `cimgui.dll` and `cimgui.lib` from the Crystal2Day directory to your working directory or set the Crystal environmental variables so that they are included.
+NOTE: For ImGui to work on Windows you need to copy both `cimgui.dll` and `cimgui.lib` from the Crystal2Day directory to your working directory or set the Crystal environmental variables so that they are included.